 - Product detection devices must be able to detect one-eighth inch or less of leaked product on top of the groundwater.
-Beginning on [three years after effective date], you must keep records of a site assessment, for as long as you use this method, showing that the monitoring system is set properly.
+Beginning on October 13, 2018 you must keep records of a site assessment, for as long as you use this method, showing that the monitoring system is set properly.
 If you do not have a site assessment, you will need to have one conducted.

-- Site assessments conducted after [effective date] must be signed by a licensed professional.
+- Site assessments conducted after October 13, 2015 must be signed by a licensed professional.

-- Beginning on [three years after effective date], you must perform the following, as applicable, on your release detection equipment annually to make sure it is working properly:
+- Beginning on October 13, 2018 you must perform the following, as applicable, on your release detection equipment annually to make sure it is working properly:

 For hand held non-electronic equipment (such as groundwater bailers):